Saraswati Sukumar: h-index, Total Citations, and Citation Map

 About Saraswati Sukumar's research

-Citations of Saraswati Sukumar's research come primarily from United States, China and Australia, reflecting international research impact across 5+ countries.
+Citations of Saraswati Sukumar's research come primarily from China, United States and India, reflecting international research impact across 5+ countries.
 The interactive citation map above shows the full geographic distribution of the institutions citing this work.